 Communities across Minnesota are working to protect youth and other targeted groups by enacting flavored tobacco restrictions.
 Minneapolis and Saint Paul led the way in Minnesota in passing policies that prohibit the sale of all flavored tobacco products, including menthol.
 Now, there are 16 Minnesota communities that have restricted or ended the sale of flavored tobacco, including menthol.
 Communities across Minnesota are working to protect youth and other targeted groups by ending the sale of flavored and menthol tobacco.

-The Menthol Coalition is a coalition of health and community organizations in Minnesota committed to reducing the harm caused by menthol-flavored cigarettes and other tobacco products.
-We share a common goal of working to reduce the harm caused by menthol tobacco.
-Join us for our regular meetings to learn about opportunities to advocate for clearing the market of menthol tobacco.
+We are a coalition of health and community organizations in Minnesota committed to reducing the harm caused by menthol-flavored cigarettes and other flavored tobacco products.
+We share a common goal of working to reduce the harm caused by menthol and flavored tobacco.
+Join us for our regular meetings to learn about opportunities to advocate for clearing the market of menthol and flavored tobacco.